amanzainal/tp/docs/DeveloperGuide.md

 1. User requests to list students.
 2. System displays the list of students.
 3. User requests to delete a specific student information.
-4System delete the student information from the database.
+4. System delete the student information from the database.

    Use case ends.